Wigner surmise: History

 At the time of statement, there was little data to prove the surmise.
 The situation quickly improved as people gathered more data.
-Firk et al. began a project in 1956, finishing in 1960, studying the first 100 resonances in 238U+n at energies up to 8 keV.
+Firk et al. began a project in 1956, finishing in 1960, studying the first 100 resonances in ^{238}U + n at energies up to 8 keV.
 The data ruled out an exponential distribution and provided the best then-available evidence in support of Wigner’s surmise.